Statically-Typechecked Duck Types in Swift

 In my imagination, this is what happens under the hood when this code is compiled:

-1. The compiler examines exactly which parts of Object’s interface doSomething uses, and constructs a one-off protocol — let’s call it _doSomething_Object — based on those usages.
-This could be complex (reminder that I am not a compiler engineer) but generally Swift is able to understand how a reference (or value) is used; after all, the type checker and optimizer use this information.
+— based on those usages.
+This could be complex (reminder that I am not a compiler engineer) but generally Swift is able to understand how a reference (or value) is used; after all, the type checker and optimizer use this information. - We now have a protocol describing exactly what interface the target API expects from its parameter.
+The compiler declares that

-3. The compiler verifies that Duck does, in fact, conform to this new _doSomething_Object protocol.
-If it does, we know that as far as doSomething is concerned, Object and Duck are interchangeable — they have the same shape.
+are interchangeable — they have the same shape.
 If it doesn’t conform, we know that these types are not interchangeable; in ObjC we’d discover this through a runtime error, but here we discover it via a type checking failure.

-Under the hood, once the compiler has finished these steps, this system looks more like this — except in actuality, the complexity around _doSomething_Object has been hidden away:
+Under the hood, once the compiler has finished these steps, this system looks more like this — except in actuality, the complexity around _doSomething_Object

 // the shadow protocol (exists only at compile time):